wp-plugins/search-in-place/README.txt

 **Elements to display:** defines the elements that will be shown for each dynamic search result.
 The post title will always be visible, but the featured image, the author, the publication date, and the post summary can be visible or not depending on this setting option.

 **Post type:** allows to enter additional post types for searching.
 Some plugins include new post types to treat products, catalogs or any other new element.

+**Taxonomies:** allows to include taxonomies as criteria for searching.
+Some post types have associated taxonomies that help to describe or identify the post.

+**Predefined plugins**: the search in place allows a very easy **integration** with a number of **predefined plugins**, that are popular in the community.

 **Select the Date Format:** allows to select the format of publication date to be shown in the dynamic search results.